-The convective growth timescale \tconv\ (Figure~\ref{fig:early}c; dashed lines) is a function of the magnitude of the negative entropy gradient established in the heating layer, which increases with both the strength of the neutrino heating and the time a fluid element resides in the heating layer exposed to neutrino radiation.
-Both the \nue\ and \nuebar\ luminosities (Figure~\ref{fig:early}d; solid and dashed lines, respectively) and RMS energies (Figure~\ref{fig:early}d; dot-dashed and short-dashed lines) increase with increasing progenitor mass, due to the higher mass accretion rates (Figure~\ref{fig:early}c; dash-dotted lines).
+where $\epsilon_{0}$ is the fluid frame neutrino energy and $\psi^{(0)}(\epsilon_{0})$ is the zero angular moment of the neutrino occupation function, increase with increasing progenitor mass due to the higher mass accretion rates (Figure~\ref{fig:early}c; dash-dotted lines).
 Compensating for this is the smaller accretion timescales for the higher mass progenitors, as discussed above.
 The result is that the convective growth timescales are nearly the same for all of the models.
 The decreasing advective timescale with increasing progenitor mass, together with the nearly identical convective growth timescales, results in a decreasing $\tadv/\tconv$ with increasing progenitor mass, and the tendency for the onset of convection to be progressively delayed with increasing progenitor mass.